kiran-redhat/cypress-with-vr-html-report/README.md

 <b> Steps to reproduce: </b>
 <p>
 1. Navigate to https://buggy.justtestit.org/overall
-2. Click on 'Rank' column
+2. Click on the 'Rank' column
 Expected: Overall rating isn't getting sorted in ascending order.
 It should be 2 after 1.
-Actual: Overall rating should be sorted in ascending order for first click and it should be descending order for second click</p>
+Actual: Overall rating should be sorted in ascending order for the first click and it should be in descending order for the second click</p>
 <b> Evidences: </b> <p> Please see Bug1_Evidence_Screenshot.png in this repo</p>

 #### Bug2